Guide to Cusco - Gateway to the Peruvian Andes

 There are plenty of good viewpoints offering jaw-dropping city views as well.

-12. San Pedro Market
+12. Do some shopping (and eating) at San Pedro Market

 This a local food market where you’ll find kiosks and vendors selling meals and prepared food, fruit and vegetables, meat, smoothies & juices (beware the tap water), knick knacks, and medicinal plants.